 Flop A♦ 7♥2♥

-At this time, C-Bet allows the weaker A or middle pair to continue to pay. - Force back the opponent (Bluff)
+At this time, C-Bet allows the weaker A or middle pair to continue to pay. - Force the opponent to retreat (Bluff)

-2) The flop is very wet (such as serial numbers or flushes)
+2) The flop is very wet (e.g., consecutive cards or flush).

 The most common betting mistakes of Texas holdem novices